triggermesh/knative-lambda-runtime/README.md

 The examples below use the [tm](https://github.com/triggermesh/tm/releases/tag/v0.0.7) CLI to interact with Knative but one could also use `kubectl`:

+### Docker registry for builds

+The examples below produce a new Docker image each time, that combines the runtime with the source.
+While these images can be considered temporary, bilds must push to a Docker registry in order for Kubernetes to be able to launch the container.
+In the `tm` commands below we use [Knative Local Registry](https://github.com/triggermesh/knative-local-registry) so that builds can run without registry authentication.
+To use your own registry, replace `--registry-host` with secrets according to [tm docs](https://github.com/triggermesh/tm#docker-registry).

 ### Python

 1. Install buildtemplate